SylvainDe/DidYouMean-Python/README.md

 DidYouMean-Python
 =================

-Decorator tout have variables/functions suggestions in case of NameError
+Decorator to have variables/functions name suggestions in case of NameError.

+Inspired by https://github.com/yuki24/did_you_mean (Ruby), this is a simple implementation for/in Python.